g41797/mailbox/README.md

 > Through the mailbox mechanism, actors can decouple the reception of a message from its elaboration.
 > A mailbox is nothing more than the data structure (FIFO) that holds messages.

-I first encountered MailBox in the late 80s while working om a real-time system:
+I first encountered MailBox in the late 80s while working on a real-time system:
 > "A **mailbox** is object that can be used for inter-task communication.
 When task A wants to send an object to task B, task A must send the object to the mailbox, and task B must visit the mailbox,